turingschool/mod-0-curriculum/session4/index.md

 We'll start by repeating the group git exercise from Tuesday's session.
 This may seem repetative, but each time you practice, you'll gain muscle memory and procedural understanding.

-Today's <span class="vocab">driver</span> will be the person who was born closest to the state of Maine.
+Today's <span class="vocab">driver</span> will be the person who was born closest to the state of Florida.
 Everyone else will be <span class="vocab">navigators</span>. **Driver**: remember not to type anything that has not yet been brought up by a navigator and discussed in the group.

-The driver will be the person typing the commands, but the navigators should be the ones who brainstorm what comes next or what to type.
+The <span class="vocab">driver</span> will be the person typing the commands, but the <span class="vocab">navigators</span> should be the ones who brainstorm what comes next or what to type.
 In addition to naming the steps, discuss **why** you are doing each step, or **what** exactly is taking place in each step.

 **Remember:** If you feel comfortable with git, your job is to hone your explanation and communication skills.
 Many companies in the industry that place far more weight on these professional skills than on being a technical superstar.